sriharikg2003/Machine-Learning/README.md

 # Machine-Learning
-This repo consists of Jupyter notebooks which were used for learning purposes as a part of course taken on Udemy
+This repo consists of Jupyter notebooks which were practiced as a part of course taken on Udemy

 Course Instructor : Jose Portila